credimi/vacation/README.md

 - `makesHolidays`: generates holidays array, the data will be saved in `.src/data/holidays.ts`

-if you want to adding region to holidays: check the `utils/makesHolidays.js` file if you want to add or remove custom vacancy days: manually edit the `./src/data/vacations.ts` file
+if you want to adding region to holidays: check the `utils/makesHolidays.js` file if you want to add or remove custom vacation days: manually edit the `./src/data/vacations.ts` file